dishantbudhi/DS4200-Project/README.md

 ## Project Overview

 This project explores the relationship between screen time patterns and mental health outcomes across different demographic groups.
-Through interactive visualizations built with Altair and D3.js, we examine how factors like gender, sleep patterns, social media usage, and location context relate to anxiety, depression, and overall mental well-being.
+Through visualizations built with Altair (Vega-Lite) and D3.js, we examine how factors like gender, sleep patterns, social media usage, and location context relate to anxiety, depression, and overall mental well-being.

 ## Project Structure